 until ready for use.
 Do not boil.
 Wash lids in warm soapy water and set

 - BROWN meat in oil in a large saucepot.
-Add vegetables and seasonings to browned meat.
-Cover with boiling water.
+Bring water to a boil.
+Add vegetables and seasonings to browned meat and cover with boiling water.
 Bring stew to a boil.
 Remove from heat.

 - LADLE hot stew into hot jars leaving 1 inch headspace.
 Remove air bubbles.
 Wipe rim.
 Center hot lid on jar.
 Apply band and adjust until fit is fingertip tight.
 Place jar on rack in pressure canner containing 2 inches of simmering water.
 Repeat until all jars are filled.